bicycle-codes/x3dh/README.md

 ## Usage

-First, you'll want to import the X3DH class from our module.
+First, import the X3DH class from the module.

 ```ts
 import { X3DH } from '@substrate-system/x3dh'